Data Products

 County Datasets

 The Water Quality datasets are organized by county.
-These are large datasets, and it is highly recommended that users filter the data for the station(s), variable(s), and quality control flag(s) of interest before downloading the data.
+These are large datasets, and it is highly recommended that users filter the data for the station(s) and variable(s) of interest before downloading the data.

 Note that Excel files (.xlsx) have a limit of 1,048,576 rows per sheet.
 CSV files can hold more rows, but may not display them all.
 Please use caution when downloading and analyzing the data.